farzirfn/Lab_1_302008/book_reading_time_estimator/README.md

 15. Image.asset()
 16. TextEditingController

-# Validation
+# Validation Approach
-1. Empty Input Check
+1. Empty Input Check: The apps will check if any textfield is empty or not and the snackbar will be displayed if any textfield is empty.
-2. Numeric Input Check
+2. Numeric Input Check: The apps only accept the numeric input only for textfield.
+If contains string the snackbar will show the error.
-3. Positive Number Input Check
+3. Positive Number Input Check: The apps will check if any textfield is negative number or not and the snackbar will be displayed if any textfield is negative number.

 # Authorship Note with signature
 Muhammad Fariz Irfan Bin Ghazale 302008